Bulgaria in the Eurovision Song Contest 2018: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2018 Eurovision Song Contest on 10 October 2017.
-In the past, BNT had alternated between both internal selections and national finals in order to select the Bulgarian entry.
-Since 2016, the broadcaster internally selected the Bulgarian entry for the competition, a selection procedure that continued for their 2018 entry.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2018 contest on 10 October 2017.
+In the past, BNT had alternated between both internal selections and national finals in order to select its entry.
+Since 2016, the broadcaster internally selected the entry for the competition, a selection procedure that continued for its 2018 entry.

 Before Eurovision

 BG Song 2018

 The artist and song that represented Bulgaria at the Eurovision Song Contest 2018 was determined through the internal selection process BG Song 2018.
 On 14 November 2017, BNT opened a submission period for producers to submit their proposals until 29 December 2017.
 Each proposal was required to contain both the artist and song as well as the staging concept of the entry.
 Artists were required to be Bulgarian citizens and have experience of singing live, while eligible producers were those that have experience in artist management, are registered and licensed in PROFON, and have produced at least three projects which have had a high level of popularity in the past two years.
 Songs were required to contain partial Bulgarian involvement.
 A new feature of the selection process allowed for independent composers to submit their songs to be considered by interested producers.

-On 30 December 2017, BNT announced that they received a record-breaking 202 songs by the end of the deadline, 13 of them being full projects and evaluated by four focus groups that subsequently shortlisted three entries: music and television industry professionals, members of the media, Bulgarian representatives and a public group of television viewers and Eurovision fans in a proportion representing the viewing structure of the Eurovision Song Contest.
+On 30 December 2017, BNT announced that they received a record-breaking 202 songs by the end of the deadline, 13 of them being full projects.
+Three entries were shortlisted in late January 2018 after the projects were evaluated by four focus groups: music and television industry professionals, media representatives and betting experts, Bulgarian representatives and a public group of television viewers and Eurovision fans in a proportion representing the viewing structure of the Eurovision Song Contest.
 On 30 December 2017, the songtitles of the thirteen entries were announced.